 - a.
 Amendments to the Plan.
-Subject to the requirements of applicable law, rules and regulations, the Board may amend, alter, suspend, discontinue, or terminate the Plan or any Award without the consent of any shareholder, Participant, other holder or Beneficiary of an Award, or other Person; provided, however, that, subject to the Corporation's rights to adjust Awards under Sections 8(c), (d) and (e) hereof, any amendment, alteration, suspension, discontinuation, or termination that would impair the rights of any Participant or holder or Beneficiary of an Award, as the case may be, such consent not to be unreasonably withheld.
-Notwithstanding any other provision of the Plan or any Award Agreement, without the approval of the shareholders of the Corporation, no amendment, alteration, suspension, discontinuation, or termination will be made that would: - i. increase the total number of Shares available for Awards under the Plan, except as provided in Section 4(a)(ii) hereof and this Section 8; - (A) reduce the Exercise Price or extend the term of an Option or SAR beyond the original term included in the applicable Award Agreement, (B) grant a new Option or SAR in substitution for, or upon the cancelation of, any previously granted Option that has the effect of reducing the Exercise Price thereof, (C) exchange any Option or SAR for Shares, cash, or other consideration when the Exercise Price per Share exceeds the Fair Market Value of a Share, or (D) take any other action that would be considered a "repricing" of an Option or SAR under the Exchange(s), in each case, except as provided in Sections 8(d), (e), or (f); - iii. remove or exceed the insider participation limits in Section 4(b)(i)(B) and 4(b)(iii) hereof; - iv. increase limits in Section 4(b)(i)(D) hereof imposed on the participation of directors that are not officers or Employees of the Corporation, except as provided in Section 8(d) or (e); - v. have the effect of amending this Section 8(a);
+Subject to the requirements of applicable law, rules and regulations, the Board may amend, alter, suspend, discontinue, or terminate the Plan or any Award without the consent of any shareholder, Participant, other holder or Beneficiary of an Award, or other Person; provided, however, that, subject to the Corporation's rights to adjust Awards under Sections 8(c), (d) and (e) hereof, any amendment, alteration, suspension, discontinuation, or termination that would impair the rights of any Participant or holder or Beneficiary of any Award previously granted, will not to that extent be effective without the consent of the Participant or holder or Beneficiary of an Award, as the case may be, such consent not to be unreasonably withheld.
+Notwithstanding any other provision of the Plan or any Award Agreement, without the approval of the shareholders of the Corporation, no amendment, alteration, suspension, discontinuation, or termination will be made that would: - i. increase the total number of Shares available for Awards under the Plan, except as provided in Section 4(a)(ii) hereof and this Section 8; - ii.
+(A) reduce the Exercise Price or extend the term of an Option or SAR beyond the original term included in the applicable Award Agreement, (B) grant a new Option or SAR in substitution for, or upon the cancelation of, any previously granted Option that has the effect of reducing the Exercise Price thereof, (C) exchange any Option or SAR for Shares, cash, or other consideration when the Exercise Price per Share exceeds the Fair Market Value of a Share, or (D) take any other action that would be considered a "repricing" of an Option or SAR under the Exchange(s), in each case, except as provided in Sections 8(d), (e), or (f); - iii. remove or exceed the insider participation limits in Section 4(b)(i)(B) and 4(b)(iii) hereof; - iv. increase limits in Section 4(b)(i)(D) hereof imposed on the participation of directors that are not officers or Employees of the Corporation, except as provided in Section 8(d) or (e); - v. have the effect of amending this Section 8(a);